 We are registered as a seed seller and required by the Colorado Department of Agriculture to follow labeling requirements for seed sold within our State.
 Each pack sold in Colorado will include a seed label that will include germination rates as well as a lot of other useful information.
 The vast majority of our selections will germinate at over 90+%.
 In many of our tests we get 100% germination but your results may vary.
 Our lowest germination rate is about 50% (we still feel people want some of the low germination rate seeds because of the unique properties of those cultivars).
 We can provide you with germination percentages of your selections prior to purchase.
 Please ask.

 Our most popular question!
 This is a very interesting question that has permeated the CBD genetics world.
 We will make no unsubstantiated claims unless we can back them with real science.
 There are many other seed breeders and sales people that make a lot of claims that we do not necessarily find true.
-Over the past few years, we have procured and grown almost all of the common high CBD cultivars in existence.
-What we have found is results will vary wildly.
+Over the past few years, we have procured and grown almost all of the common high CBD cultivars in existence and we have found the results can vary wildly.
 We have never been able to grow out a plant with zero or non detectable THC.
 Buyer beware of these types of claims with high CBD seeds and clones.
-We will leave it at that.
-If you want to trust your crop to what someone told you or with test results that may or may not be accurate, please go right ahead.
-We do not feel comfortable making claims that can not be backed up.
-Having said all of that, we find that hemp plants, under .3% THC will regularly come in at 6-11% CBD.
-A farmer or grower is doing very well to hit 10% CBD and maintain hemp status.
-We know that 13-16% CBD may be possible but under very specific conditions and very rare.
-We released these seeds for people who know all of this and will grow these out to find plants that work for their situations.
+We released our seeds for people who know all of this and will grow these out to find plants that work for their situations.
 Many of these plants will show CBD to THC ratios of over 80:1.
 These ratios will move almost daily during the flowering cycle and at harvest time (for hemp) come in somewhere in the 20:1 to 30:1 range.
 We also ask growers to consider other attributes in plant selection.
 Why are we so caught up in the contest for high CBD % when we are not asking better questions such as: what do they yield?
 When do you harvest?
 Are they best indoor, outdoor, or greenhouse?
 Insect and pest resistance?
 What is the Terpenoid content and makeup?
 Cold and Heat tolerance?
 And many, many, more… If none of this makes sense to you, then you may want to gain more education about this space or look into our Network Farmer program where we assist growers with consulting.

-For sales within Colorado, we can accept a check, cash, or money order.
+We can accept a check, cash, or money order for a 50% deposit before we ship and the remainder due upon receipt.
+We will share the delivery risk with you on your first 3 orders.
+After that if each shipment is successful we can arrange terms.
 We are working on online payment systems, please stay tuned.
-Seeds can be mailed within the State of Colorado.
-For sales outside Colorado, please contact us for information.
+We are shipping nationwide now with the understanding we both share the importation risk for the first 3 orders..
+For sales outside Colorado, please contact us for shipping information.
 Stay tuned to our social media and website as to more locations, brokers, and ways to purchase our seed selections.

 Are these seeds “stable”?